Excess-Risk of Distributed Stochastic Learners: Application to distributed inference over regression and classification models

-The curves illustrate that the difference in performance between non-cooperative processing \eqref{eq:non_coop} and the diffusion algorithm presented in Section \ref{sec:gain} is about $13$dB ($10\log_{10}(N)$).
-We also observe that \eqref{eq:A}-\eqref{eq:C2} achieves $10$dB per decade decay in simulation.
-In comparison to the consensus algorithm \eqref{eq:consensus}, the diffusion algorithm \eqref{eq:A}-\eqref{eq:C2} is seen to have better transient performance, and the expected network excess-risk for the consensus strategy remains higher than that for diffusion (as predicted by Theorem \ref{thm:consensus}).
+The curves illustrate that the difference in performance between non-cooperative processing \eqref{eq:non_coop} and the diffusion algorithm with doubly-stochastic weights (i.e., the algorithm studied in \cite{Bianchi}) is about $14$dB ($10\log_{10}(N)$).
+We also observe that \eqref{eq:A}-\eqref{eq:C2} achieves $10$dB per decade decay in simulation ($1/i$ rate), and that the diffusion strategy with left-stochastic weights outperforms the un-weighted centralized solution \eqref{eq:full_gradient} and the doubly-stochastic implementation.
+In comparison to the consensus algorithm \eqref{eq:consensus}, the diffusion algorithm \eqref{eq:A}-\eqref{eq:C2} is seen to have better transient performance, and the network excess-risk for the consensus strategy remains higher than that for diffusion regardless of the combination matrix used (as predicted by Theorem \ref{thm:consensus}).
+In addition, we observe that the left-stochastic diffusion algorithm approaches the same performance curve as the weighted centralized strategy \eqref{eq:weighted_full_gradient} as predicted by theory.

+We also observe that the Polyak-Ruppert averaging diffusion scheme exhibits worse performance than the non-averaged case when the condition number of $H$ is unity.
+This is due to the poor transient performance of the averaged algorithm \cite{Bach_NIPS,bottou2012stochastic}.
+However, as the condition number of $H$ worsens, the averaged diffusion algorithm outperforms the standard diffusion scheme.